 In fact, unless you're really passionate about teaching and contributing to better the Thai education system, I would look elsewhere for something you're really interested in.
 Otherwise life will just become the same as the life you wanted to escape back home; a boring, uninspiring 9-to-5.

 There are thousands of expats living and working in Thailand.
-Information on what they do is scarce though, because most are too busy to be writing about it online; but I bet a few quid they fall into one of the categories listed above.
+However, information on what they do is scarce because most are too busy to be writing about it online.
+But I bet my bottom dollar the majority fall into one of the categories listed above.